kubernetes/test-infra/planter/README.md

 natively (which is an option!).
 If you are going to use planter though, consider tuning the following Docker options:

-- Increase CPU reservation, 4+ cores reccomended
+- Increase CPU reservation, 4+ cores recommended
-- Increase Memory reservation, 8+ GB reccomended
+- Increase Memory reservation, 8+ GB recommended

 You can find these under [preferences > advanced](https://docs.docker.com/docker-for-mac/#advanced)